Sick of chasing after angels, VCs, and bankers for funding to grow your business?

 How Equity Crowdfunding Fills the Financing Gap

-If you’re a startup owner then you know how hard it is to find financing for your business, especially if your company is really new.
-It’s hard to get bank financing as a new company, because you don’t have many assets and startups are considered high-risk to lenders.
-Most Venture Capitalists won’t take a chance on a really small company and it’s hard to even grab their attention when thousands of new businesses are popping up all over North America every month.
-Angel funding is so incredibly risky that there just aren’t that many Angel investors out there, and many of them are tapped out already because they get so many pitches.
+If you’re a startup owner then you know how hard it is to find financing for your business.
+This is especially true if your company is really new.
+It’s hard to get bank financing as a new company.
+Mostly because you don’t have many assets and startups are considered high-risk to lenders.
+Most venture capitalists won’t take a chance on a really small company and it’s hard to even grab their attention when thousands of new businesses are popping up all over North America every month.
+Angel funding is so incredibly risky.
+Also, there just aren’t that many Angel investors out there to capture.
+Not to mention many of them are tapped out already because they get so many pitches.

-With equity crowdfunding, you can raise small amounts of money from almost any member of the public, connecting your company to capital that simply wasn’t accessible until now.
+With equity crowdfunding, you can raise small amounts of money from almost any member of the public.
+This opens up to possibility of getting the cash you need from just about anyone.